W/Sa/Su at 8:30am

 That being said, we’ve designed the route to be easy on your feet.
+This tour covers about 1.5 km / 1 mile by foot.
 In total, you’re going to be walking about 20 to 30 minutes, a figure that has already been adjusted for full tummy walking speeds towards the end.
 Over the course of 3 hours, it will be a welcome digestion break.

 Our child pricing is valid for ages 4 through 15.
 Children ages 3 and under are free.

 The tour starts at 8:30am at Fuchengmen subway station which services subway line 2.
 You’ll get the exact address, directions, and transportation details immediately after booking.

 The tour ends a short walk away from the start location.
 Your guide will point you in the right direction for wherever you need to go next, or you are welcome to stay at the coffee house as long as you like!

 Our minimum is 2 and maximum is 10.
 There’s no flag to follow, or megaphone, or tacky uniforms.
 It’s small enough to be intimate, but big enough to get away with trying several dishes at each stop.
 You’ll get plenty of face-time with the experts.
 Bottom line is, you’ll follow the guide through a super-local experience and make friends along the way.